Dates: June 17 – October 11, 2020

 They are trained in advanced First Aid, and carry two-way radios in case of any emergency.

 The Athabasca Glacier is one of the easiest glaciers to access in all of North America due to its proximity to the scenic Icefields Parkway.
 It is in continuous movement and travels forward several centimetres per day.
-It is the largest of six glaciers that comprise the Columbia Icefield.
+It is one of the largest of six glaciers that comprise the Columbia Icefield.
 It is shrinking many meters every year and has receded more than 1.5 km (0.93 mi) in the past 125 years, losing over half of its volume.

 All tours leave promptly at the designated times.

-During May/June and September/October we meet in the lower carpark, nearest the glacier.
+We meet in the lower carpark, nearest the glacier.
 On Google Maps, you can enter: Athabasca Glacier Trailhead to find directions.
 Look for the Icewalks vehicle and trailer near the picnic shelter.

 Please allow adequate travel time to the meeting area, taking into account congestion on the parkway during the peak vacation periods of July, August and early September.
 Unguided travel on the glacier is not recommended if you miss the group departure time.